top of page

 Our program is designed to have a direct link to the Permanency Support Program, with a strong focus on therapeutic engagement to increase the parenting capacity and understanding that families can have with their children.

-Family Time and Supervised Transport is a program that offers individualised arrangements to meet the specific needs of children and their families.
+This program offers individualised arrangements to meet the specific needs of children and their families.
 WCF's Family Time and Supervised Transport offer support between children, their families, and significant others to spend time together in a safe and supportive environment.

 Children and young people love spending time with their parents, and this program provides the opportunity for families to have positive contact that develops strong relationships whilst always working towards permanency outcomes for the child or young person.